A mathematical model of CAR-T cell therapy in combination with chemotherapy for malignant gliomas: Materials and methods

 \end{widetext}

-Equation \eqref{eqS} describes the dynamics of the sensitive tumor cell population ($S$).
-In the absence of treatments, these cells grow following a logistic model characterized by a proliferation rate $\rho_1$ and a carrying capacity $K$.
-TMZ kills sensitive cells with a rate $\alpha_1$, while simultaneously inducing resistance with a rate $\varepsilon_1$.
-Additionally, CAR-T cells target and eliminate sensitive cells at a rate $\alpha_2$, further modulating the population dynamics.
+Equation \eqref{eqS} describes the dynamics of the sensitive tumor cell subpopulation ($S$).
+In the absence of treatments, these cells grow following a logistic model characterized by a {proliferation rate $r_1$} and a carrying capacity $K$ \cite{Gerlee,Budia}.
+TMZ kills sensitive cells at a rate $\alpha_1$, while simultaneously inducing resistance at a rate $\varepsilon_1$ \cite{Delobel_PLOS}. {This implies that, at a rate $\varepsilon_1$, sensitive tumor cells ($S$) interacting with TMZ ($E$) acquire resistance to the drug.
+Consequently, the term $\varepsilon_1 ES$ is removed from the first equation and incorporated into Equation \eqref{eqRE}, which governs the compartment of TMZ-resistant cells.
+While an intermediate transient step in the development of TMZ resistance was considered in \cite{Delobel_PLOS}, we adopt a simplified approach using the terms described above.} Additionally, CAR-T cells target and eliminate sensitive cells at a rate $\alpha_2$ \cite{Ode2}, further modulating population dynamics.

-Equation \eqref{eqRC} models the dynamics of CAR-T resistant cells ($R_C$), essentially the same as the previous equation \eqref{eqS}, with the exception that these tumor cells do not express the antigen and, thus, are not affected by CAR-T cells (the term with $\alpha_{2}$ is absent).
+Equation \eqref{eqRC} models the dynamics of CAR-T-resistant cells ($R_C$), following the same structure as Equation \eqref{eqS}, with the key difference that these tumor cells do not express the antigen(s) and are therefore unaffected by CAR-T cells (the term involving $\alpha_2$ is absent).
+Note that the same biological resistance mechanism described in Equation \eqref{eqS} is also present here.
+Specifically, a fraction of $R_C$ cells in contact with TMZ acquires resistance at the same rate $\varepsilon_1$.
+Consequently, the term $\varepsilon_1 ER_C$ appears both here and in Equation \eqref{eqRE}.

-Equation \eqref{eqRE} describes the dynamics of resistant tumor cells to the efficacy ($E$) of TMZ ($R_E$).
-In the absence of treatments, these cells grow following a logistic growth, such as the sensitive cells ($S$), characterized by the same carrying capacity $K$ and a proliferation rate $\rho_2$, which may differ from that of the sensitive cells ($\rho_1$).
-CAR-T cells target and eliminate also these cells at the rate $\alpha_2$, since the $R_E$ cells express the target antigen as the $S$ cells.
-The final term represents the conversion of TMZ-sensitive cells ($S$ and $R_C$) into TMZ-resistant cells ($R_E$), governed by the rate $\epsilon_{1}$.
+Equation \eqref{eqRE} describes the dynamics of tumor cells resistant to the efficacy ($E$) of TMZ ($R_E$).
+In the absence of treatment, these cells ($R_E$) follow logistic growth, similar to sensitive cells ($S$), with the same carrying capacity $K$ and a proliferation rate $r_2$, which may differ from that of sensitive cells ($r_1$).
+CAR-T cells also target and eliminate these resistant cells at the rate $\alpha_2$, as $R_E$ cells express the same target antigen(s) as $S$ cells.
+The final term represents the conversion of TMZ-sensitive cells ($S$ and $R_C$) into TMZ-resistant cells ($R_E$) due to TMZ ($E$), governed by the rate $\varepsilon_1$.